 USEPA’s Endangerment Finding

 While there is broad agreement regarding the need to address the environmental and public health impacts of lead emissions, the difficulty and cost of transitioning to unleaded AvGas is seen as a significant obstacle that must be overcome.
-In response to the USEPA’s finding, many industry leaders stress the importance of transitioning to unleaded fuels in a manner that does not compromise the safe and efficient operation of the piston-engine fleet or transportation infrastructure.
+Many industry leaders stress the importance of transitioning to unleaded fuels in a manner that does not compromise the safe and efficient operation of the piston-engine fleet or transportation infrastructure.

 Further, industry leaders see the value in continuing the collaborative work with government and environmental stakeholders under the FAA’s EAGLE Program before implementing strict regulatory standards.
 While there may be differing opinions on the regulation of AvGas and its possible implementation, stakeholders agree that safety remains the top priority in any effort to reduce lead emissions from aviation fuels.